michel-kraemer/gradle-download-task/README.md

 <code>false</code>)</em></dd>
 <dt>useETag</dt>
 <dd>Use this flag in combination with <code>onlyIfModified</code>.
 If both
-flags are <code>true</code>, the plugin will check a file's timestamp as well as its entity tag (ETag) and only download it if it has been modified on the server since the last download.
+flags are <code>true</code>, the plugin will check a file’s timestamp as well as its entity tag (ETag) and only download it if it has been modified on the server since the last download.
 The plugin can differentiate between
 <a href="https://tools.ietf.org/html/rfc7232#section-2.1">strong and weak